markacody/photos-app-ui/readme.md

 # User Interface Prototype

-Better Photos is the front end prototype of an application for photographers to publish and solicit feedback about their photographs.
-This academic project, conceived and taught by ByteGrad.com illustrates the use of Sass and best practices in CSS as of 2022.
+Better Photos is the front end of an application for photographers to publish and solicit feedback about their photographs.
+This academic project, conceived and taught by ByteGrad.com, illustrates best practices in CSS.

 ### Features

 The prototype uses or contains:

+- Layout with Flexbox and CSS Grid
-- Variables for palette and commonly reused values
+- Variables for commonly reused values such as color
 - Block Element Modifier (BEM) syntax
 - Custom CSS Reset for page normalization across browsers
 - REM font sizing for page scalability and accessibility
 - Controlled animations and other effects for interest and learnability
-- Media queries for responsive layout changes as the screen narrows
+- Media queries for responsive layout changes

 ### Deployment